-On October 14, 2019, another putative class action lawsuit was filed challenging the Asterias Merger.
+On October 15, 2019, another putative class action lawsuit was filed challenging the Asterias Merger.
 This action (captioned Ross v.
 Lineage Cell Therapeutics, Inc., et al., C.A.
 No. 2019-0822) was filed in Delaware Chancery Court and names Lineage, the Asterias board of directors, one member of Lineage's board of directors, and certain stockholders of both Lineage and Asterias as defendants.
 The action was brought by a purported stockholder of Asterias, on behalf of a putative class of Asterias stockholders, and asserts breach of fiduciary duty and aiding and abetting claims under Delaware law.
 The complaint alleges, among other things, that the process leading up to the Asterias Merger was conflicted, that the Asterias Merger consideration was inadequate, and that the proxy statement filed by Asterias with the Commission omitted certain material information, which allegedly rendered the information disclosed materially misleading.
 The complaint seeks, among other things, that a class be certified, the recovery of monetary damages, and attorneys' fees and costs.
 On December 20, 2019, the defendants moved to dismiss the complaint.
 On February 10, 2020, the plaintiff filed an opposition.
 Defendants filed their replies on March 13, 2020.
-A hearing on the motions to dismiss is scheduled for June 23, 2020.
+On June 23, 2020, a hearing on the motions to dismiss occurred.
+On September 21, 2020, the Chancery Court denied the motion to dismiss as to Lineage and certain members of the Asterias board of directors, and it granted the motion to dismiss as to all other defendants.
+On October 30, 2020, the remaining defendants filed an answer to the complaint.